AIrjen/OneButtonPrompt/README.md

 You can also download the files from github directly, and place them under your automatic1111 installation in the \Extensions\ folder.

-# off-hands generation
+# off-hands, automatic generation
+This project started out as a personal project, to automatically generate windows wallpapers.
+The code is still in here, and can be used.
+You would need to set it up correctly, so it is for advanced users only.

 In the main.py script, there is logic that calls the API's from automatic1111.
+Uncomment the lines you need, such as txt2img.
+You also need to create some folders on your computer (see code)
-Simply start automatic1111 normally, and run the main script.
+Start automatic1111 with the option --api and run the main script.
 Edit the main script to set the amount of loops/images to generate, and uncomment the txt2img, img2img and upscale scripts to taste.

 It was build for personal development, so adjust directories and settings accordingly.

+# roadmap
+Some ideas I'd like to implement:

+- Multisubject (More people at once)
+- SD 2.1 support (inversion negative prompt)
+- Ongoing: list refinements

+If you have a good idea or suggestion, let me know, or build it yourself ;)

-# examples
+# prompts and examples
 From the above header, these are the generated prompts, from left to right, top to bottom.
 Generated during various stages of development.
 Using deliberate and DPM Karras.

 >cinematic shot of a Cruel " The Soul of Enlightenment ", at Blue hour, Cel shaded